 - → Missed calls dropped from 30/week to 4/week

-- → Pre-qualified consultations increased by 6 per week
+- → Pre-qualified consultations went up by 6 per week

-- → Attorney time on unqualified intake calls dropped by 78%
+- → Attorney time on unqualified intake calls dropped 78%

-- → Month 1: 2 additional cases signed that were attributed to after-hours calls the AI captured
+- → Month 1: 2 additional cases signed, attributed to after-hours calls the AI captured

 What About Client Confidentiality?

 Every law firm administrator who hears "AI answering calls" immediately asks about ethics rules and client confidentiality.
-It's the right question.
+That's the right question.

-The short answer: a properly designed AI intake system doesn't create confidentiality problems that don't already exist with any other third-party service.
+Short answer: a properly designed AI intake system doesn't introduce confidentiality problems that don't already exist with any other third party service.

-Law firms already use answering services, legal CRMs, cloud-based practice management software, and email — all of which involve third parties processing some level of client communication.
-The ethical framework requires reasonable safeguards, not zero third-party involvement.
+Law firms already use answering services, legal CRMs, cloud based practice management software, and email.
+All of those involve third parties processing some level of client communication.
+The ethical framework requires reasonable safeguards, not zero third party involvement.

-For an AI voice system, those safeguards mean: the provider operates under a data processing agreement with appropriate security standards, call data is not used for AI training without explicit consent, and the system is configured to collect only the minimum information needed for intake (name, contact, case type, brief description).
+For an AI voice system, those safeguards mean the provider operates under a data processing agreement with appropriate security standards, call data is not used for AI training without explicit consent, and the system collects only the minimum information needed for intake (name, contact, case type, brief description).

-The AI should also identify itself clearly — "Hi, you've reached [Firm Name].
+The AI should also identify itself clearly: "Hi, you've reached [Firm Name].
 I'm an AI assistant handling calls for the firm."
-Most states' bar association ethics guidance requires disclosure of AI involvement in client-facing interactions.
-This is easy to implement and most callers don't object — they just want their question answered.
+Most state bar association ethics guidance requires disclosure of AI involvement in client facing interactions.
+Easy to implement, and most callers don't object.
+They just want their question answered.

 Which Practice Areas Benefit Most

-Not every type of legal practice has the same phone volume or intake dynamics.
+Not every legal practice has the same phone volume or intake dynamics.
 The areas where AI receptionists deliver the most obvious ROI:

-Personal injury — High call volume, time-sensitive leads, clear qualification criteria.
-Missing one PI call can mean missing a $30,000–$100,000 case.
-After-hours coverage is critical because accidents happen at night and on weekends.
+Personal injury.
+High call volume, time sensitive leads, clear qualification criteria.
+One missed PI call can mean a $30,000 to $100,000 case walking to a competitor.
+After hours coverage matters because accidents happen at night and on weekends.

-Criminal defense — Highly time-sensitive.
+Criminal defense.
+Time sensitive in the extreme.
 Arrests happen at 2 AM.
-Whoever answers the call gets retained.
-An AI that picks up at 2 AM, takes the information, and ensures an attorney follows up first thing in the morning wins cases other firms never even knew existed.
+Whoever answers gets retained.
+An AI that picks up at 2 AM, takes the information, and has the attorney follow up first thing in the morning wins cases other firms never knew existed.

-Estate planning — Lower urgency, but high call volume of FAQ-type inquiries.
+Estate planning.
+Lower urgency, but a heavy FAQ load.
 "Do I need a will if I'm married?"
 "What's the difference between a will and a trust?"
-These questions don't need a lawyer — they need a knowledgeable voice that answers clearly and books the consultation.
+Those questions don't need a lawyer.
+They need a knowledgeable voice that answers clearly and books the consultation.

-Immigration — High volume, multilingual callers, highly specific case-type questions.
-An AI configured for immigration intake can handle Spanish, Portuguese, and other languages natively, which expands the firm's reachable client base.
+Immigration.
+High volume, multilingual callers, case type questions that get specific fast.
+An AI configured for immigration intake handles Spanish, Portuguese, and other languages natively, which expands the firm's reachable client base.

 What Implementation Actually Looks Like

-The biggest mistake law firms make when exploring AI phone answering is treating it like a software purchase.
-You buy a subscription, watch a tutorial, and go live in 48 hours.
+The biggest mistake firms make when exploring AI phone answering is treating it like a software purchase.
+Buy a subscription, watch a tutorial, go live in 48 hours.

-That approach produces a generic voice bot that frustrates callers and gets shut down within a month.
-We've seen it happen.
+That produces a generic voice bot that frustrates callers and gets shut down within a month.
+We've watched it happen.

-A proper AI receptionist deployment for a law firm involves: auditing your current call flow and identifying where leads are being lost, mapping your intake criteria for each practice area, scripting the voice flow so it sounds like your firm and asks the right questions, integrating with your calendar system (Clio, MyCase, or whatever you use), testing extensively with real call scenarios, and ongoing monitoring and refinement.
+A proper deployment involves auditing your current call flow to find where leads are getting lost, mapping intake criteria for each practice area, scripting the voice flow so it sounds like your firm and asks the right questions, integrating with your calendar system (Clio, MyCase, whatever you use), testing against real call scenarios, and ongoing monitoring and tuning.

-The setup takes 1–2 weeks.
-After that, the system runs continuously, captures every call, and improves over time as we tune it based on actual call data from your firm.
+Setup takes one to two weeks.
+After that, the system runs continuously, captures every call, and gets better as we tune it on actual call data from your firm.

-It's not magic.
-It's good implementation — and the difference between "it works" and "we tried it and it didn't work" is almost entirely in how it was set up.
+It isn't magic.
+It's good implementation.
+The difference between "it works" and "we tried it and it didn't work" is almost entirely in how it was set up.

 The Simple Question to Ask Yourself